 SAVE THE DATE NOW: On Sunday, August 26th, we will be celebrating the Feast Day of St. Augustine.
 There will be only one Mass that Sunday at 10:30 a.m.
 After the Mass we will celebrate as a community of faith.
 Please watch the bulletin for more information.

 RCIA: Inquiry classes for RCIA: Are you interested in learning more about becoming a Catholic?
-Have you received the Sacraments of Baptism and First Holy Communion and desire Confirmation?
-The Rite of Christian Initiation of Adults Inquiry begins on July 19th.
-Please contact Karen firstname.lastname@example.org or Jay Mitchell email@example.com for more information.
+Have you received the Sacraments of Baptism or First Holy Communion and desire Confirmation?
+The Rite of Christian Initiation of Adults Inquiry began last week, but it is not too late to join us.
+We will meet for the next few Sundays, immediately following the 10:30 am Mass (approximately 12:00 noon) in the Parish rectory.
+Please contact Karen Glen email@example.com, Jay Mitchell firstname.lastname@example.org or Andy Hartzell email@example.com for more information.

 Family Faith Formation on Sundays This is currently on summer break.
 We will resume classes in September.
 The program is available for Kindergarten – 4th Grade.
 If your child is starting 1st grade they should begin classes this year to be ready for sacramental preparation when they are in 2nd grade.
 Faith Formation classes are held from 9:10 a.m. to 10:10 a.m. on Sunday mornings.
 Families can attend the 8 a.m. or 10:30 a.m. mass together, as classes are between the two morning masses.
 The Faith Formation registration forms are available in the vestibule of the church.
 The calendar for the year is also available on this form, as well as on our DOWNLOADABLE FORMS page of this website.
 For more information please contact Karen @ (510) 653-8631 or firstname.lastname@example.org